mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ### Rooted Dirt

-- Gives minor use to Hanging Roots
 - Consistent with Muddy Mangrove Roots recipe

 ### Andesite, Diorite

-- Shapeless recipe allows precise output
+- Shapeless recipe allows precise output (Consistent with Granite recipe)
-- using Cobblestone as ingredient feels arbitrary, Stone is more appropriate
+- using Stone is more appropriate (using Cobblestone as ingredient feels arbitrary)
-- Consistent with Granite recipe

 ### Melon, Bamboo Block

-- Recipe output is consistent with other 3x3 Storage Blocks
+- Recipe yield is consistent with other 3x3 Storage Blocks

 ### Bamboo Plank